 Irish residence permit doesn’t allow travel around Europe without a visa but getting a visa will be easier and usually free of charge.

-.
 I’m the main applicant.
-Can I add my children and family members into the immigrant investor programme?
+Can I add my children and family members to the immigrant investor programme?

 Yes, you can add your dependent children.
 You can also add children between 18-24 years old if they’re financially dependent on you.

 Can I buy Irish citizenship by investment with an investor visa?

 No, an investor visa doesn’t grant you citizenship.
 But if you meet the residence requirements you can obtain an Irish passport after a period of time.